Tiffany d’Arc appears in a pair of 2006/2008 French graphic novels, by writer Yann (Yann Le Pennetier) and artist Herval (Hervé Nau).

 She’s fond of children, haute cuisine, only swearing in English (that’s less vulgar), designer clothing, and tall handsome men.

 The later is a significant weakness.
-When in love, she spends much of her time daydreaming about romantic stuff and being useless.
+When in love, she spends much of her time daydreaming about romantic stuff – and thus being useless.

 The GNs arc back… so to speak… to the “constant comedic wit in dialogues” school of Francophone comics.
 It evokes older stories – Gil Jourdan is specifically referenced.